mudita/MuditaOS/module-services/service-cellular/doc/README.md

 Conditions for cellular to enter sleep mode:
 * no ongoing call
+* communication with the modem is complete
-* 5 seconds of inactivity in communication over UART
+* 1 seconds of inactivity on RX / TX UART lines

 Conditions for cellular to exit sleep mode:
 * incoming URC